I just discovered the course. Can I still join?

 Concretely:

-# Can I use something other than Python for homework or the project?
+# Can I use a programming language other than Python (for example JavaScript, TypeScript, Go, Rust, Java, Scala, C#, or R) for homework or the project?

-Using another language or stack is technically possible, but do it only if you have a strong reason.
-We do not want to restrict your choice of technology, but using a different stack makes reproducibility and review harder.
+Using another programming language or stack - for example JavaScript, TypeScript, Go, Rust, Java, Scala, C#, or R - is technically possible, but do it only if you have a strong reason.
+We do not want to restrict your choice of technology, but a non-Python stack makes reproducibility and review harder.

-If you use another language, for example Go, your documentation must be very thorough.
+If you use a language other than Python, your documentation must be very thorough.
 Assume the reviewer has no knowledge of that language or ecosystem.
 Your README should explain how to install dependencies and run the homework or project on Windows, macOS, and Linux.

-For Go, include steps at the level of:
+For example, a Go project should include steps at the level of:

 go mod tidy